plblum/jivs/planning/Abandon ExternalIssuesFound.md

 * Applies encoding when required.
 * Attempts swap when `errorCode` is present.
 * Keeps the original imported issue when swap does not occur.
-* Does not place imported server issues into the client-local external issue bucket.
+* Stores imported issues through the external issue path.
 * Ensures imported issues are visible through `getIssuesFound()`.
 * Ensures imported issues do not cause `ValidationState.doNotSave` to block client-side progression.

+### `ValidationManager.clearExternalIssuesFound()`

+* Clears externally added issues.
+* Does not clear validator-managed issues.
+* Supports replacing the external issue layer during payload import.
+* Honors supported options correctly.

 ### Swap behavior during `fromValidationPayload()`

-* Swaps an imported issue when `errorCode` matches a local validator.
+* Aligns an imported issue when `errorCode` matches a local validator.
-* Keeps `displayOnly = true` on the swapped issue.
+* Alignment means the same issue concept, not that validator logic executed.
+* The resulting issue is validator-aligned and stored in validator-owned state.
+* The swapped issue does not preserve the original external `doNotSave`.
+* Warning severity override still makes the issue non-blocking.
 * Keeps the original imported issue when `errorCode` has no validator match.
 * Keeps the original imported issue when `errorCode` is missing.
-* Preserves routing after swap so the final issue is assigned to the correct target.
+* Preserves routing after alignment so the final issue is assigned to the correct target.

 ### `ValidatableValueHost`